ds-modules/DS-Modules/README.md

 DO NOT CHANGE THE `docs` FOLDER: It holds the `.html` files for the site, but any changes made in here will be overwritten when jekyll regenerates the site.
 This folder will be wiped clean and regenerated from the `.md` files everytime.
 To further understand, read the __How it works__ section of this file.

+Make sure you have installed [Jekyll](https://jekyllrb.com/docs/installation/).

 After making edits to the `.md` files, run `jekyll serve` to host the site locally and see what the changes look like on the site.
 This command will also rebuild the `docs` folder.
-If the changes are to be pushed onto the live site, simply stage and and commit everything (including the changes in the `docs` folder MADE BY JEKYLL), and push to origin master.
+If the changes are to be pushed onto the live site, simply stage and and commit everything (including the changes in the `docs` folder MADE BY JEKYLL), and push to `origin master`.

 ## Home page